datanav/docs/DTLReferenceGuide.rst

      - | *Arguments:*
        |   VALUES(value-expression{1})
        |
-       | Translates all non-null input values to JSON strings (no transit encoding).
+       | Translates all input values to JSON strings (no transit encoding).
          The keys of dicts are sorted lexically.
      - | ``["json", 1]``
        |